Robust preparation noncontextuality inequalities in the simplest scenario: A closed expression

-\startsec{A closed expression} This above argument completely characterises the noncontextual statistics in our scenario.
+The above argument completely characterises the noncontextual statistics in our scenario.
 However, it might appear that if one were to calculate $p$ and $q$ explicitly and substitute \eqref{opconversion} into the CHSH inequalities the result would be extremely convoluted.
 In fact it can be written in a remarkably simple form, thanks to following lemma.